The Friendly Associations

 FRIENDS OF SENTINELLES – GENEVA

-Created in 2015, the purpose and mission of the association Les amis de Sentinelles (LADS) is to strengthen the commitments of the Sentinelles Foundation to the rescue of murdered innocence, in particular by finding both the human and financial resources necessary for its actions.
+The association Les amis de Sentinelles (LADS) (the Friends of Sentinelles) was set up in 2015 to strengthen the commitment of the Sentinelles Foundation to rescuing wounded innocence, particularly by finding both the human and financial resources necessary for it to act.

-Since the creation of Sentinelles in 1980, the founding members of the Friends of Sentinelles Association have made major commitments to the design and development of programs, particularly in the field of health.
-The Sentinelles Foundation has been able to count on their expertise and investment in the fight against noma.
+Since Sentinelles was set up in 1980, the founding members of the Friends of Sentinelles association have made major commitments to the design and development of programmes, particularly in the field of health.
+The Sentinelles Foundation has been able to draw on their expertise and investment in the fight against noma.

-This commitment, the first link between Edmond Kaiser and Prof. Denys Montandon, President of the Friends of Sentinelles, has been consolidated over the years, both for the medical follow-up of noma patients and for research.
-It has also enabled the development of a close and lasting collaboration with the University Hospitals of Geneva (HUG) where children and young adults who cannot be operated on in their own country are taken care of by Prof. Brigitte Pittet-Cuénod, and later by Prof. Kalbermatten and his team.
+This commitment, which was the first link between Edmond Kaiser and Professor Denys Montandon, Chair of the Friends of Sentinelles, has been consolidated over the years, both for the medical monitoring of noma patients and for research.
+It has also enabled the development of a close and lasting collaboration with the Geneva University Hospitals (HUG) where children and young adults who cannot be operated on in their own country have been cared for by Professor Brigitte Pittet-Cuénod, and then by Professor Kalbermatten and his team.

-Later, the deployment of advocacy actions under the impetus of Jean Ziegler, at the origin of the friends of Sentinelles, made public opinion and international institutions aware of the existence of this still unknown disease.
+At a later stage, the use of advocacy actions driven by Jean Ziegler, one of the founders of the Friends of Sentinelles, increased awareness among the public and international bodies of the existence of this still largely unknown disease.

-To know the projects supported by the association, click here.
+To find out about the projects supported by the association, click here.

 OTHER FRIENDLY ASSOCIATIONS